My Friend Alison | Ask Alison | Alison Remembers | Bio | Resume | Photo Galleries | Trivia | More Little House Stuff

 So, about that schedule . . .

-And then she takes off for Kansas to join the rest of the gang at the Little House on the Prairie Museum in Independence, Kansas, for 2024 Prairie Days, Friday, May 31 thru Sunday, June 2.
+And then she takes off for Kansas to join the rest of the gang at the Little House on the Prairie Museum in Independence, Kansas, for 2024 Prairie Days, Friday, May 31 through Sunday, June 2.
 Ticket prices range from $6 to $175, depending on what you sign up for.
-Here’s the link for info and tickets: Prairie Days Tickets There will be the usual selection of activities: Meet & Greet, Autograph Signing, “Prairie Remembers” Dinner, VIP Breakfast, etc. All details are available on the site above, with the ever-changing cast of characters.
+Here’s the link for info and tickets: Kansas Reunion There will be the usual selection of activities: Meet & Greet, Autograph Signing, “Prairie Remembers” Dinner, VIP Breakfast, etc. All details are available on the site above, with the ever-changing cast of characters.

-Next up on my calendar, so far at least, is something brand new.
+Next up on my calendar is something brand new.
 Alison is returning to P-Town!
 Friday, July 12 through Sunday, July 14, Alison will present "Confessions of a Prairie Bitch" at Redroom, 258 Commercial Street, Provincetown, MA.
-Tickets are $35, or $45 for VIP tickets, and are available on their website: Redroom Tickets This should be good.
+Tickets are $35, or $45 for VIP tickets, and are available on their website: Redroom This should be good.
 Alison likes P-Town, and P-Town seems to like her.
 And it is usually just one big party!
 And, to top it off, this is Bear Week in P-Town!
 What could be better?
+(Bears again?!)

 So, we’re staying about 3 months out with details.
 For the rest of the ones that I’m aware of, I’ll just put the event, dates, and link.
 More info as we get closer.